Shopping for Cheap Name Brand Clothes

-Even better, shipping is free on your first order over $10.
-Plus, there are often discount codes for this website which will save you more money on clothing!
+There are often discount codes for this website which will save you more money on clothing!
+I like to check Retailmenot.com before shopping to find the most current coupon codes.

-Keep in mind that their shipping is on the slower side, avoid ordering clothing you need right away.
+Keep in mind, that their shipping is on the slower side, avoid ordering clothing you need right away.

-And, note that all socks/tights and bras sold by Swap.com are ONLY in brand new packaging.
+Note that all socks/tights and bras sold by Swap.com are ONLY in brand new packaging.
 Rest assured you can be confident that these items are safe & hygienic to order.

 Ross, TJ Maxx & Marshalls

 They do not have consistent inventory, so it pays to check back weekly to see what new items have come in.

-This will take a bit of effort and persistence, but it can be worth it.
+This will take a bit of effort and persistence, but it can be SO worth it.
 I have often found high-end shoe brands at Ross for rock bottom prices.
 This is how I support my love of new shoes without racking up major debt.

-It’s a hot spot for thrifty shoppers and fashionistas alike.
+It’s a hot spot for thrifty shoppers and fashionistas alike!

 Thredup.com also has great bonus savings offers and promotions running frequently.
 Find all the latest shopping promo codes at Retailmenot.com.

-…but you can also sell your own used clothing.
-It’s a great excuse to clean out your closet and add extra cash to your shopping budget.
+…but you can also SELL your own used clothing.
+It’s a great excuse to clean out your closet and add extra cash to your shopping budget. ?

-How does it work?
 Thred Up will send you a bag that you can fill with name brand clothes that are in good condition.
 They cover the postage for shipping and take care of the rest for you.

 Extra Tip: Before you send anything in, use the Payout Estimator to get an idea of how much you can expect to get for your used clothing.